 According to CACEE’s research The Careers & Enterprise Company - Career Events.
 What Works?, career carousel is the most effective form of on-campus recruiting events.

-Career carousel is basically a speed interview.
-In a career carousel, students speak with employer representative for a short period of time (commonly 5-15 minutes).
-At the end of the period, students move onto a further employer representative, circulating around a number of different employers over the duration of the event.
+A career carousel is basically a speed interview.
+In a career carousel, students speak with employer representatives for a short period of time (commonly 5-15 minutes).
+At the end of the period, students move on to a further employer representative, circulating around a number of different employers over the duration of the event.

-These events are very popular among students because they are more interesting and interactive then visiting regular employer’s stand on the career fair.
+These events are very popular among students because they are more interesting and interactive than visiting regular employer’s stands at the career fair.
 They also offer an opportunity for direct one-on-one personalized communication among the company’s representatives and students.

 Campus recruiting tip #12: Set up a student referral program

 Referrals are used to get recommendations for great potential candidates from the company’s current employees.
 Similarly, you can set up a student referral program to boost your campus recruiting efforts.
-To maximize the effect of your student referral program, seek referrals not only form your current interns and employees but their family members and friends, university and college professors, assistants and career center staff.
+To maximize the effect of your student referral program, seek referrals not only from your current interns and employees but their family members and friends, university and college professors, assistants, and career center staff.

 Campus recruiting tip #13: Build a campus ambassador program

 Last, but not least tip for campus recruiting: Build a campus ambassador program.
 This campus recruiting method does ask for some time and effort, but it can provide incredible results!